KratosMultiphysics/Kratos/applications/ParticleMechanicsApplication/README.md

 between the compilation configurations, so the Particle Mechanics application is compiled along with auxiliary external solvers required.

 ## Examples
 Some use-cases and validation examples are available in the [Examples](https://kratosmultiphysics.github.io/Examples/) repository.
-Also, some unit tests of the Material Point Method features can be found in the [tests](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication/tests) folder.
+Also, some unit tests of the main features can be found in the [tests](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication/tests) folder.

 ### GiD Interface